-This course provides an introduction and assessment to the current thinking in the areas of valuation, real options, and the economics of contracts to new venture decision making based on the four main areas of entrepreneurial finance: Investment Analysis, Financing the Entrepreneurial Firm, Harvesting, and Renewal in the Entrepreneurial Firm.
-Topics of strategic thinking, the role of "angels", incubators, venture capital and financial contracts are discussed.
+This course provides an introduction to and assessment of the current thinking in the areas of valuation, real options, and the economics of contracts to new venture decision making based on the four main areas of entrepreneurial finance: Investment Analysis, Financing the Entrepreneurial Firm, Harvesting, and Renewal in the Entrepreneurial Firm.
+Strategic thinking, the role of "angels," incubators, venture capital, and financial contracts are discussed.
 Relevant real-world context is provided with opportunity to learn and apply spreadsheet and other modeling techniques.
 Prerequisite: ETH 501